blockschain/truffle-docs/content/zh/docs/truffle/testing/writing-tests-in-javascript.md

 Truffle uses the [Mocha](https://mochajs.org/) testing framework and [Chai](http://chaijs.com/) for assertions to provide you with a solid framework from which to write your JavaScript tests.
 Let's dive in and see how Truffle builds on top of Mocha to make testing your contracts a breeze.

-Note: If you're unfamiliar with writing unit tests in Mocha, please see [Mocha's documentation](https://mochajs.org/) before continuing.
+注意: If you're unfamiliar with writing unit tests in Mocha, please see [Mocha's documentation](https://mochajs.org/) before continuing.

 ## Use contract() instead of describe()

 Structurally, your tests should remain largely unchanged from that of Mocha: Your tests should exist in the `./test` directory, they should end with a `.js` extension, and they should contain code that Mocha will recognize as an automated test.
 What makes Truffle tests different from that of Mocha is the `contract()` function: This function works exactly like `describe()` except it enables Truffle's [clean-room features](/docs/truffle/testing/testing-your-contracts#clean-room-environment).
 It works like this:

-* Before each `contract()` function is run, your contracts are redeployed to the running Ethereum client so the tests within it run with a clean contract state.
+- Before each `contract()` function is run, your contracts are redeployed to the running Ethereum client so the tests within it run with a clean contract state.
-* The `contract()` function provides a list of accounts made available by your Ethereum client which you can use to write tests.
+- The `contract()` function provides a list of accounts made available by your Ethereum client which you can use to write tests.

 Since Truffle uses Mocha under the hood, you can still use `describe()` to run normal Mocha tests whenever Truffle clean-room features are unnecessary.